clugen/CluGen.jl/docs/src/examples.md

 # in the generated output.
 We can remove this trick when the bug is fixed.

 ENV["GKSwstype"] = "100" # hide
-using CluGen, Distributions, StableRNGs, StatsPlots # hide
+using CluGen, Distributions, StableRNGs, StatsPlots, Main.CluGenExtras # hide

 # Custom proj_dist_fn: point projections placed using the Laplace distribution
 proj_laplace(len, n, rng) = rand(rng, Laplace(0, len / 6), n)